smashgg/developer-portal/docs/examples/queries/get-event.md

 ![image](https://imgur.com/11pYReL.png)

-Now that you selected it, you can find the slug inside of the URL of the page:
+Now that you selected it, you can find the slug inside  the URL of the page:

 ![image2](https://imgur.com/O58anju.png)